anastazie/dash-pycon-2018/dash_tutorial.md

 In our example we have data about books.
-Data comes from [the bookshelf of J. H. Maindonald](http://math.furman.edu/~dcs/courses/math47/R/library/DAAG/html/allbacks.html), who, apparently, like to read.
+Data comes from [the bookshelf of J. H. Maindonald](http://math.furman.edu/~dcs/courses/math47/R/library/DAAG/html/allbacks.html), who, apparently, likes to read.

 What do you like to do in your free time: read, bake or maybe play with toy cars?
 Wouldn't it be interesting to know more about these activities? (*Spoiler*: yes, it would be interesting)